ansible-collections/gouttelette/README.md

 | ------ | ------ |
 | schema-dir | Location where the generated schemas will be stored (default: ./gouttelette/api_specifications/amazon_cloud |

-- [`refresh_examples`](https://github.com/ansible-collections/gouttelette/blob/main/gouttelette/cmd/refresh_examples.py): Generates the examples by executing the integration tests and populates the EXAMPLE block of the module documentation.
+- [`refresh_examples`](https://github.com/ansible-collections/gouttelette/blob/main/gouttelette/cmd/refresh_examples.py): Generates the examples by using the content of the tests/ directory under target-dir that is passed as an argument (or the default location).
 ```
   python -m gouttelette.cmd.refresh_examples  --target-dir <path>
 ```